 Majors must complete 52 hours from the EXS core requirements and an additional 12 hours of elective courses from the EXS elective options for 64 total EXS major hours.
 EXS also offers a Strength and Conditioning Concentration for students who would like to pursue careers within the fitness and/or strength and conditioning field.
 Students selecting the Strength and Conditioning Concentration must declare this concentration no later than the fall semester of their junior year.
-Students in the Strength and Conditioning Concentration must declare this concentration must complete 52 hours from the EXS core requirements and an additional 12 - 14 hours within the Strength and Conditioning Concentration for 64 - 66 total EXS major hours.
+Students in the Strength and Conditioning Concentration must complete 52 hours from the EXS core requirements and an additional 12 - 14 hours within the Strength and Conditioning Concentration for 64 - 66 total EXS major hours.
 All Exercise Science majors must earn a grade of "C" or better in the major subject areas (EXS) marked with an ().
-EXS 4950/4951 and EXS 4960/4961 courses require approval from program faculty at least 1 semester in advance of participation.
+EXS 4950/4951 and EXS 4960/4961 courses require approval from program faculty.